Jaswanthj006/pinn-2d-poisson/README.md

 - Stable training convergence (loss trends down over epochs)
 - Low error across most of the domain; biggest differences tend to show up where the solution changes fastest

-The plots below are what I save from the training script (place the PNGs in `images/` if you want them to show on GitHub).
+The plots below are what I save from the training script.

 #### Loss Curve
 ![Loss](images/loss.png)